libbyshoop/csinparallel/modules/GPUProgramming/source/CUDA2D/CUDA2D.rst

     :language: c
     :lines: 38-41

-The 4 lines of code will assign index to the thread so that they can match up with entries in output matrix.
+This 4 lines of code will assign index to the thread so that they can match up with entries in output matrix.
 As you may notice, we introduced a new CUDA built-in variable **blockDim** into this code. **blockDim** has the variable type of dim3, which is an 3-component integer vector type that is used to specify dimensions.
 This variable contains the dimensions of the block, and we can access its component by calling blockDim.x, blockDim.y, blockdIM.z.

 Each thread in one specific block is identified by threadIdx.x and threadIdx.y.
 Each block is one specific grid is identified by blockIdx.x and blockIdx.y.
 Therefore, if we have threadIdx.x, threadIdx.y, blockIdx.x and blockIdx.y, we can locate one specific thread.